 Schumpeter (1942) introduced the concept of temporary monopoly profit as the lifeblood of innovativeness.
 The normal profit is not a satisfactory compensation of risk-taking under the so-called "true" uncertainty.
 Knight (1920), the founder of the institutional Chicago School wrote about that.
 His risk theory distinguishes between the objective probability (an event will happen) and, the immeasurable unknown (inability to predict e.g. the demand of a new product).
 Knight expected that an entrepreneur would make his profit in the market with immeasurable unknown or true uncertainty.
 Schumpeter and Knight identified the timeless function of entrepreneurship.
 In the early 20th century, Marshall (Cambridge) wrote his book Principles of Economics.
 Marshall exerted a great influence on the economic thought.
 Marshall was mainly concerned with theories of costs, value, and distribution.
 His important contribution was the concept of marginal utility.
-Marshall made a clear distinction between the internal and external economies of scope depend on a firm's resources and management efficiency.
+Marshall made a clear distinction between the internal and external economies of the firm.
+External economies of scale depend on a firm's adaptation to its markets while internal economies of scope depend on a firm's resources and management efficiency.
 For mainly methodical reasons, Marshall introduced into microeconomics the concept of representative firm.
 Marshall was the pioneer of managerial economics (Samuelson, 1947).